 John still maintains connections in the Canton area where he began his career, and has developed a regional practice serving clients in the Akron/Canton area and throughout Northeast Ohio.
 He is active in his home community of Hudson, where he and his wife are raising two young daughters.
 He is a board member of the Hudson Community Foundation and of the Hudson Chamber of Commerce.

-- Served as a Chapter 7 Trustee in the management and litigation of more than 100 adversary proceedings for fraudulent transfer and preference claims arising from a multi-million dollar Ponzi scheme
+- Represented Chapter 7 Trustee in the management and litigation of more than 100 adversary proceedings for fraudulent transfer and preference claims arising from a multi-million dollar Ponzi scheme

 - Aided a Chapter 11 Trustee in the administration and liquidation of a significant real estate portfolio